Package org.webpki.cbor

 To aid the use of cryptography, support for Signatures and Encryption is integrated in the package.Diagnostic Notation

-Creating CBOR data in diagnostic notation (as described in section 8 of RFC 8949), is provided by theCBORObject.toString()
+Creating CBOR data in diagnostic notation is provided by theCBORObject.toString()

 method.